Oren Zeev

-Oren Zeev is an Israeli-American venture capitalist and head of Zeev Ventures, a Silicon Valley-based venture capital firm with early-round investments in technology companies.
-Zeev has had notable investments in Houzz, Audible, Chegg, TripActions, and Tipalti.
+Oren Zeev (אורן זאב; September 23, 1964, Haifa, Israel) is an Israeli-American billionaire businessman.
+He is venture capitalist and head of Zeev Ventures, a Silicon Valley–based venture capital firm with early-round investments in technology companies.
+Zeev has had notable investments in Houzz, Audible, Chegg, Navan, Inc., and Tipalti.
 He is co-founder and co-chairman of ICON, a non-profit organization focused on bridging Israeli and Silicon Valley technology and business.

+As of January 27, 2024, Forbes listed Oren Zeev net worth at US$2.2 billion, ranking him 1393 on the Billionaires list and he was ranked 15th among the top wealthiest people in Israel.

 Engineering career

-Zeev graduated BsC Cum Laude, EE from Technion-Machon Technologi Le’ Israel, and earned an MBA with Distinction in Business from INSEAD in France.
+Zeev graduated BsC Cum Laude, EE from Technion-Machon Technologi Le' Israel, and earned an MBA with Distinction in Business from INSEAD in France.

 Zeev developed and implemented image and signal processing algorithms prior to his career as a venture capitalist.
 He was a Research staff member at IBM and part of the founding team of IBM's chip design group in Haifa, Israel.

 Investment career

 Following his time at IBM, Zeev spent 12 years at Apax Partners as a General Partner.
 He joined in January 1995 as part of the founding team of Apax Israel.
 In 2002, Zeev moved to the US and co-headed, and later headed, the Technology Practice of Apax and its Silicon Valley office.
 His first investment was Audible where he was also a board member.